 The unparalleled convenience of smartphones and tablets is one strong reason to consider mobile learning.
-By making learning accessible from mobile devices - and enabling people to complete learning activities on their own schedule - today's organizations can reap big dividends.
-More flexibility also attracts more learning styles, ultimately translating into more course completions and stronger results.
+By making learning accessible from mobile devices - and enabling employees to complete learning activities on their own schedule - organizations can reap big dividends.
+With flexible learning options, organizations can accommodate diverse learning styles, increase course completion rates and achieve greater learning impact.

 Mobile is the computing device of choice.

-Beyond excellent performance, today's mobile devices are also incredibly responsive and easy to use, making them people's favorite computing device.
-According to Facebook, 87% of its nearly 1 billion daily users access the social site via their mobile devices.
-The ever-growing number of mobile-friendly applications only adds to the appeal.
+Beyond excellent performance, today's mobile devices are also incredibly responsive and easy to use, making them the preferred method for accessing information online.
+The ever-growing number of mobile-friendly applications - coupled with faster and more reliable mobile connectivity options - only add to the appeal.